iocafe/iocom/extensions/iocompython/examples/asteroid-client-pyglet/readme.txt

 Note 2: To run this asteroidservice.py needs to be running on some computer, and IP address of the asteroid client needs to point that computer.

+Note 3: This app uses synchronous receive and send.
+Receive makes sure that all inputs (number of objects and data for objects) are pair and from same transfer frame.
+Synchronous send ensures that all changes are sent as one TCP packet (as far as feasible).